dialogware-com/speech/README.md

 "Free at last!
 Free at last!
 Thank technology almighty, we are connected at last!"

 ---
----

-I HAVE A DREAM!

-Of a vision system, ACCESSIBLE TO ALL!
-Regardless of interface or form -
-Be it BLACK, WHITE, or TRANSPARENT!

-IMAGINE a world where...
-Applications are judged NOT by their APPEARANCE,
-But by the BRILLIANCE of their FUNCTION!

-Picture THIS:
-A digital stream that TRANSCENDS mere transcription, Painting RICH descriptions,
-Weaving STORIES...
-For humans, machines, and cosmic friends ALIKE!

-Where EVERY meme!
-EVERY moment!
-EVERY pixel!
-Is understood from novice to MASTER!

-Let EVERY pulse of INNOVATION,
-Let EVERY heartbeat of DISCOVERY,
-Ring through our digital dawn!
-When DIALOGUE meets SOFTWARE,
-When UNDERSTANDING meets CODE,
-We become...
-DIALOGWARE!

--->

-(I have a dream of a vision system, accessible to all!)

-(Imagine) a world where applications are judged not by their appearance, but by the brilliance of their function.

-Picture this: a digital stream that transcends mere transcription, painting rich descriptions and weaving stories for humans, machines, and cosmic friends alike.

-Every meme, every moment, every pixel understood from novice to master!
-Let every pulse of innovation and every heartbeat of discovery ring through our digital dawn.
-When dialogue meets software, when understanding meets code, we become...
-DIALOGWARE
-A technological bridge that continually improves us all.

----
----
 I HAVE A DREAM!
 Of a vision system, ACCESSIBLE TO ALL!
 Regardless of interface or form -